Cody Latimer

 Cody Derek Latimer (born October 10, 1992) is an American professional football coach and former wide receiver and tight end.
-He currently serves as the Wide receivers coach for the San Antonio Brahmas of the United Football League (UFL).
 He was selected by the Denver Broncos as a wide receiver in the second round of the 2014 NFL draft.
 He played college football at Indiana.
 He was a member of the Broncos in their Super Bowl 50 win.
 He also played for the New York Giants of the National Football League (NFL), Orlando Guardians of the XFL, and San Antonio Brahmas of the United Football League (UFL).
+He currently serves as the wide receivers coach for the Birmingham Stallions.

 Early life

 Latimer attended Jefferson Township High School in Dayton, Ohio.
 He was a first-team all-conference selection after hauling in 42 catches for 722 yards and six touchdowns in addition to 372 rushing yards, six touchdowns, and 27 carries in just eight games as a senior.
 On defense, he made 89 tackles, four interceptions (one score) and forced two fumbles.
 In addition to football, he played basketball, baseball, and ran track.

 Considered a three-star recruit by Rivals.com, Latimer was rated as the 49th best wide receiver prospect of his class.